About Us

 From its inception in 1993, Philadelphia Dance Projects (PDP) has engaged stellar dance artists many of whom were enlarging the modern and postmodern vocabularies with personal and or cultural explorations in both technique and content.

 Under the aegis of Jacob’s Pillow Dance Festival 1993-96 the Projects included local, national and international guests in creative residencies and performances.
 When The Pillow concluded its aegis, Terry Fox, then PDP Coordinator, and Joan Myers Brown Executive Director of Philadanco, a renowned repertory company in the original PDP, decided to keep what was the most valuable of the Projects for the dance community at that time.
-PDP, as an independent organization, was set in motion to provide creative and learning opportunities that most often involved artist-to-artist interaction.
-These activities included workshops and classes, commissioning work, and providing low-cost rehearsal space along with several presentations including a photographic exhibition, film series, forums, and performances.
-PDP was incorporated in 1999.
+PDP, as an independent organization, was set in motion to provide creative and learning opportunities that most often involved artist to artist interaction.
+These activities included workshops and classes, commissioning work and providing low cost rehearsal space along with several presentations including a photographic exhibition, film series, forums and performances.
+PDP incorporated in 1999.

 In 2008 PDP initiated a pilot series of “Informances” (artist/audience conversations with live performance and video presentations) which paved the way for a more fully produced presenting series, PDP Presents, DANCE UP CLOSE launched in 2009.
 From 2009 to 2015 PDP Presents successfully produced an annual series, DANCE UP CLOSE, that highlighted local dance artists on the same program roster as their national and international peers.
 The series grew in attendance and garnered positive acclaim from both press and audience.
 Other PDP presenting programs, SCUBA National Touring Network for Dance, Motion Pictures and workshops and classes, and Informances were incorporated into DANCE UP CLOSE to provide a full and rich program offering.
 PDP’s series was unique in its dedication to Philadelphia dance artists by providing production, learning and touring opportunities.
 DANCE UP CLOSE re-started in 2020.